Skip to content

 Bases: BaseModel

-A matched put-call parity at a single strike, used for discount curve calibration.
+A put-call parity at a single strike

 Fields: